 The flowchart below provides an overview of the F-1 transfer-in process.

 There are two ways of becoming an F-1 student in the United States.
 The prospective student can leave the United States, thus ending the previous nonimmigrant status, obtain an F-1 visa at a U.S. consulate and re-enter the U.S. in F-1 status; or the prospective student can remain in the United States and file an application for the change of status with the U.S. Department of Homeland Security (DHS).
 In each case, the first step is to gain academic admission to a school in the United States.
-As a result of such admission, the school may issue the prospective student a Form I-20; however, the prospective student and the school must agree on which way of obtaining F-1 status will be used before the I-20 can be issued.
+As a result of such admission, the school may issue the prospective student a Form I-20; however, the prospective student and the school must agree on the means of obtaining F-1 status.
+The I-20 for changing status by travel is different from the I-20 a student will need to apply for a change of status in the US.
 There are many factors that must be considered in choosing which option to follow.